fkonradmain/tfc-agent-bitwarden-docker/README.md

 # tfc-agent-bitwarden-docker

 This docker image is used to provide a terraform cloud agent that runs on docker but that also has access to the bitwarden cli.
 This is necessary to use the bitwarden Terraform provider.

-As an extra, it also has access to the google cloud sdk.